 Update.
 After 6 months, I did not see a difference in my tinnitus.

 On the Lipoflavonoid website they say that ” Tinnitus is one of the most common service-related disabilities among veterans returning from Iraq and Afghanistan.”

 Hearing loss is significant problem for those in the military.
 While at least one study has found Lipo-Flavonoid did not work in US service personnel, it was a small study.
 I'm still curious.
 Has anyone in the military used lipoflavonoid?
 If yes, leave a comment below and let me know if it helped you and how long it took to work?
 Also let me know if it did not work for you.

 LipoFlavonoid Side Effects

 I think Lipoflavonoid is safe in healthy people.
 I'm not aware of any side effects from the product.
-The product does have a lot of vitamin C (500% of the daily value).
-Since vitamin C can increase iron absorption, this might might be a problem for people with iron overload disease (hemochromatosis ).
+The product does have vitamin C. Since vitamin C can increase iron absorption, this might might be a problem for people with iron overload disease (hemochromatosis ).
 This is rare though.

 Hearing loss as well as ringing in the ears can be complicated.
 In fact, if you start to research the causes of ringing in the ears, some of them they can scare the daylights out of you!
-So, I think it's best to get checked out by your doctor first, to zero in on what might be causing the problem.
+So, I think it's best to get checked out by your doctor first to find out what might be causing the problem.
 If you take any medications, speak to your doctor too.

 Does LipoFlavonoid Work?

-After taking Lipoflavonoid for two months, I can say that unfortunately it did not reduce my tinnitus symptoms.
-If it worked for you, I hope you leave a comment below and let me know how long it took before it kicked in or anything else you think would help.
+Research dating back to over 50 years ago hints Lipoflavonoid might work for some people.
+I wish I was one of them.
+After taking Lipoflavonoid for several months, it did not reduce my tinnitus symptoms.
+If it worked for you, leave a comment below and let me know how long it took before it kicked in or anything else you think would help.